hannah68/cs-search/README.md

   return -1
 ```

 A binary search has time complexity of O(log n).
 To realise the implication of this, consider an array of 1 million items.
-The log<sub>2</sub>1000000 is approximately 20.
+Now, log<sub>2</sub>1000000 is approximately 20.
 Hence, for an array of size 1000000, only 20 iterations are needed in the worst case of the binary-search algorithm, whereas 1000000 are needed in the worst case of the linear-search algorithm.

 ## Exercise